 Members of the Biostatistics Core

-John Dickerson, PhD, Assistant Investigator
+John Dickerson, PhD, Senior Investigator

 Dr. Dickerson is a health economist and biostatistician interested in modeling patient and provider behavior related to adherence as part of observational and controlled research studies.
 Dr. Dickerson earned a bachelor’s degree from James Madison University, a master’s in economics from Oregon State University, and a PhD in health services research at the University of Washington with dual concentrations in health economics and statistics.

-Michael Leo, PhD, Investigator
+Michael Leo, PhD, Senior Investigator

 As a consulting biostatistician, Dr. Leo uses a variety of research designs including quasi-experimental (longitudinal and cross-sectional), community-based participatory, and clinical trials.
 He is experienced with a variety of statistical techniques, such as general and generalized linear models, structural equation modeling, hierarchical linear modeling, and psychometrics.
 He received his PhD from Portland State University in systems science in the areas of industrial and organizational psychology and quantitative methods.